squaresLab/squaresLab.github.io/research.md

 - [A Deeper Look into Bug Fixes: Patterns, Replacements, Deletions, and Additions](/publications/#SotoMSRChallenge2016)

 ## Robotics Software QA/Bug Testing
+Robotics and autonomous systems are becoming increasingly prevalent.
+These systems present new quality assurance challenges.

 ## AI/Search-Based Software Engineering
 The environment in which software systems run are constantly changing.
 The maintenance efforts on these systems would be significantly reduced if